-Huntsman Acquires Remaining 50% Interest in Sasol-Huntsman Joint Venture
+Huntsman to Acquire Remaining 50% Interest in Sasol-Huntsman Joint Venture

 The Sasol-Huntsman joint venture owns a manufacturing facility in Moers, Germany, with capacity to produce 230 million pounds of maleic anhydride.